Leonor Teles: Exile in Castile

-Once Leonor's conspiracies were discovered in March 1384 and she was "blamed as an intriguer", John I "took the advice of those who said that the queen should be arrested and sent to Castile and ordered that she must be taken to the monastery in Tordesillas where "widowed queens and daughters of kings had resided previously".
+Once Leonor's conspiracies were discovered in March 1384 and she was "blamed as an intriguer", John I "took the advice of those who said that the queen should be arrested and sent to Castile and ordered that she must be taken to the monastery in Tordesillas" where "widowed queens and daughters of kings had resided previously".

-Upon hearing the plans of her son-in-law, John I, Leonor defied him, saying, "you can do to a sister if you have one; make her a nun in that nunnery if you will; but of me you will never make a nun, nor will your eyes ever see that".
+Upon hearing the plans of her son-in-law, John I, Leonor defied him, saying, "you can do it to a sister if you have one; make her a nun in that nunnery if you will; but of me you will never make a nun, nor will your eyes ever see that".
 Leonor was escorted to Castile and never returned to Portugal.
 She remained in the Royal Convent of Santa Clara until the death of King John I of Castile.
 By 1391, she had settled in one of the lordships of her daughter Beatrice, Valladolid, where many Portuguese nobles had been exiled after the Battle of Aljubarrota in 1385.
 She bought some houses in the neighborhood of San Juan where, as stipulated in her will, a convent was to be founded.
 Fernán López de la Serna, the executor of her will, founded the monastery, which was called Nuestra Señora de la Merced de la Calzada, on her behalf.
 According to Juan Antolínez de Burgos, during this time Leonor had an affair with a certain Zoilo Íñiguez, with whom she had a son who died in infancy, and a daughter named Maria who later married a nephew of Fernán López de la Serna, who was also the child's tutor.
 Also, according to tradition, Leonor was present in Valladolid at the same time as her first husband, but there is no evidence to confirm that there was any relationship between them.

 Leonor's daughter Beatrice was residing in the city of Toro, not far from Valladolid.
 It is not known if mother and daughter had any contact there, as Beatrice had been grievously hurt by her mother's conspiracy to murder her husband, and in turn, Leonor purported to be offended because her daughter "did not support her when her husband, in bad faith, dispossessed her of the regency", although when this happened, Beatrice was only eleven years old.